newbreedofgeek/html5-thor/README.md

-### Core SDK Files
+### Core HTML5 Thor Files
-The following files are core to the SDK and should not be deleted and should only be modified with caution.
+The following files are core to how Thor provides workflow and should not be deleted and should only be modified with caution.

 1. "sdk_core" folder
-This folder and its contents should NEVER be modified or deleted as they are the private utility methods that keep your SDK working smoothly.
+This folder and its contents should NEVER be modified or deleted as they are the private utility methods that keep your app's workflow working smoothly.

 2. ".gitignore"
 You GIT rules live here.
-GIT is the official Source Control solution for Foxtel SDK based apps.
-You can choose to use any other source control systems internally but you need to release your code to our GIT server for audit/testing/deployment etc.

 3. ".jshintrc"
 These are your JSHint rules, see the JavaScript Quality Control via JSHint section above for more details.